Kristen6765/p4_tutorials/exercises/multiple_flow_monitor/readME.md

 ```
 python3 start.py
 ```
-4. Follow the instructions printed out in the terminal
+4. Follow the instructions printed out in the terminal.
 5. If you have trouble starting the services in the dockers.
-For SQL docker, run to start the service
+For SQL docker, to start the service by running
 ```
 su mysql
 /usr/sbin/mysqld --skip-grant-tables --general-log &
 ```
-For Memcache Docker, run to start the service
+For Memcache Docker, to start the service by running
 ```
 su memcache
 $ memcached &
 ```
-For Server Docker, run to start the service
+For Server Docker, to start the service by running
 ```
 bash ./bin/catalina.sh run &
 bash ./bin/catalina.sh stop
 ```
-For other reference of how to run the YCSB docker, check this [documentation](https://docs.google.com/document/d/187HpxOOeDQnsVq4m6vORfAjuiwciMNLbZ7lzsBjfh5A/edit#heading=h.nuqhosrglcir)
+For other references of how to run the YCSB docker, check this [documentation](https://docs.google.com/document/d/187HpxOOeDQnsVq4m6vORfAjuiwciMNLbZ7lzsBjfh5A/edit#heading=h.nuqhosrglcir)

 ## Example Result
 H4 contains the trucnated TCPpayloads from the flow (server -> client1).
 The current one that is displayed on the screenshot is the 36th one.